Hulu's 'Shrill' Finally Has A UK Release Date & It's *So* Soon

-If you like female-led comedies then hold onto your hats because the new series Shrill is here and you don't want to miss it.
-The series follows a young woman named Annie as she tries to change her life and make it as a journalist with a horrible boss.
-She juggles ill parents, a string of bad relationships and general life along the way.
+Hulu's hit show Shrill follows the story of a young woman named Annie as she tries to change her life and make it as a journalist, despite having a boss from hell.
+Annie is juggling dealing with ill parents, a string of bad relationships, and a bit of a chaotic life in general.
 Sound like your kind of show?
 Mine too.
 And with the actor-turned-producer Elizabeth Banks serving as one of the executives on the show, it looks like there is little the show can do wrong.
 But how can you watch Shrill in the UK?

 The series is based on journalist and writer Lindy West's memoir on her life as a plus size woman called Shrill: Notes From A Loud Woman.
 But instead of completely adapting West's story to screen, West worked with a number of people including lead actor SNL's Aidy Bryant, to create the perfect series about body positivity.

 West told The New York Observer, "the idea was to make the best TV show we could make, and so some parts of it came from my life and some parts came from Aidy’s life.
 Obviously, once you’re in a writers’ room, it’s totally collaborative and you’re pulling from all kinds of people’s ideas and experiences."
 See what girl power can do.
 The way the series so honestly shows fat phobia and body positivity is really a perspective we haven't yet seen done well on TV.
 Although Annie herself doesn't have a problem with her weight, fatphobia seems to strike her from all angles; her boyfriend, boss and parents, who encourage her to go on a super restrictive diet.